How To Create A Fitness Plan In 3 Simple Steps

 Pulling exercises also help restore the natural posture of your shoulders and upper spine.

-Why is the Upper Body Pull a Functional Exercise?
+Why is the Upper Body Pull a Necessary Exercise?

 Pulling exercises train your ability to, well, pull objects towards you.
 In addition, if you ever find yourself on a cliff or hanging from some ledge, you should have the ability to pull yourself back up!